VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 - Also called L2 regularization
 - We add some  extra information to a model that reduces overfitting
+- Most people use this in all of their models because there is no downside of keeping it

 ## 2. Lasso Regularization